 I live in Thailand with my husband.
 We have been in Thailand since 2011 and are lucky to have travelled to beautiful places all around the region.
 I was impressed with Thai nature, culture and food.

-Few years later I realized something was missing and I felt that bringing smiles to students' faces was the source of my happiness.
-So I joined St. Andrews International School Bangkok in 2017.
-I love to see Korean students who are keen to develop their Korean skill as a first language which is important to enable students to enhance their academic potential.
-I am happy to develop their mother tongue languages and intercourse with English in the productive and efficient way to be global students.
+After a few years in Thailand, I realised something was missing, and I felt that bringing smiles to students' faces was the source of my happiness.
+So I joined St Andrews International School Bangkok in 2017.
+I love to see Korean students keen to develop their Korean skills as a first language which is essential to enhance their academic potential.
+I am happy to develop their first language and English productively and efficiently to be global students.

 St Andrews International School Bangkok offers a range of First Languages to its students.
 This is an excellent programme as international students can develop the language they speak at home.
 The First Language Programme is also open to other students who are talented in that language to reach their maximum potential.